Students enrolled in the HCDE PhD program complete at least 90 credits to earn their degree, including:

 A common question that arises is whether courses in a professional master’s program apply toward the research methods requirement.
 In general, they do not when they are focused on understanding or refining a particular design (e.g., HCDE 517 and 518 generally do not meet the methods requirement), but courses that focus on methods for the production of generalizable or transferable knowledge may.

-When there are similar courses in the MS and PhD programs (e.g., HCDE 519 and HCDE 545 for qualitative methods; HCDE 516 and HCDE 544 for experimental/quantitative methods).
-These master's courses generally do not count toward the PhD methods requirements, as they are designed and taught with different goals.
+There are courses that cover similar methods in the MS and PhD programs (e.g., HCDE 519 and HCDE 545 for qualitative methods; HCDE 516 and HCDE 544 for experimental/quantitative methods).
+These master's courses generally do not substitute for the PhD methods requirements, as they are designed and taught with different goals.
 If you have already taken an HCDE MS course (e.g., because you completed our master’s at HCDE before joining the PhD program), though, it may make more sense to take an advanced methods course rather than the similar course in HCDE’s PhD program.

 Courses used to satisfy the theory requirement should support one or more of the following:

-- Recognize the most prominent epistemological frameworks (e.g., cognitive theory, social psychology, semiotic theory, actor-network theory) that inform research in Human Centered Design & Engineering (HCDE)
+- Recognize the most prominent epistemological frameworks (e.g., cognitive theory, social psychology, semiotic theory, actor-network theory) that inform research in HCDE

 - Understand the intellectual implications of those different frameworks for the processes and results of scholarly inquiry in HCDE